HackYourFuture-CPH/curriculum/README.md

 - What is Node.js?
 - Using Node Package Manager (NPM)
-- Using `require` to include modules
+- Using import to include modules
-- Using `http` to handle http requests and respond
-- Using `fs` to read from and write to files.
+- Using express to make a RESTful API
-- Using `process` to read arguments from the CLI
+- Using mysql to connect the API to the backend
-- Using `express` to make a RESTful API
+- Using Postman to build and test API requests

 ## [React](https://github.com/HackYourFuture-CPH/React)